 **High-sensitivity versions of these tests recommended for use at home using multiple samples.

 People with a greater risk of colorectal cancer should decide with their doctor on a screening plan that is most appropriate for them.

-“Staging” occurs when a physician uses test and scan results to determine which parts of the body are involved by cancer, in this case colorectal cancer.
-Staging is important because different stages of colorectal cancer are better addressed with treatments which may differ in amount, combination, or type.
+“Staging” occurs when a physician uses to test and scan results to determine which parts of the body are involved by cancer, in this case, colorectal cancer.
+Staging is important because different stages of colorectal cancer are better addressed with treatments that may differ in amount, combination, or type.
 According to the American Joint Committee on Cancer (AJCC), the stages for colorectal cancer are as follows:

 This stage describes colorectal cancer that has grown through the innermost lining of the colon or rectum but has not spread to nearby lymph nodes or more distant parts of the body.

-In this stage the cancer has spread to parts of the body distant from where it began, such as different organ systems.
+In this stage, cancer has spread to parts of the body distant from where it began, such as different organ systems.
 These systems might include the bones, distant lymph nodes, liver, or lungs.

 Treatment of colorectal cancer, depending on the stage and type, may include chemotherapy, radiation therapy, and/or surgery.
 These treatments may be used individually or in combination based on your doctor’s recommendations.
 It’s important to discuss all of your treatment options with your doctor to help make the decision that best fits your needs.
 Some important factors to consider when deciding on a colorectal cancer treatment plan include